-- 1 This chapter applies to new cargo vessels of length L of 15 to 24 m and having a scantling number of 100 or above. - 2 Unless otherwise provided, this section applies to all ships carrying packaged dangerous goods which are subject to this Order. - 3 The provisions of this Chapter shall not apply to the stores and equipment of ships. - 4 The transport of packaged dangerous goods shall be carried out only in accordance with the provisions of this Chapter. - 2 Existing cargo vessels with a length of 15 to 24 m shall comply with the applicable provisions.
+- 1 This chapter applies to cargo vessels with a length L of 15 m or more and less than 24 m, or with a scantling number of 100 or more and with a length L of less than 24 m. - 2 Unless otherwise provided, this section applies to all ships carrying packaged dangerous goods which are subject to this Order. - 3 The provisions of this Chapter shall not apply to the stores and equipment of ships. - 4 The transport of packaged dangerous goods shall be carried out only in accordance with the provisions of this Chapter. - 5 Existing cargo vessels with a length of 15 m and less than 24 m shall comply with the previously applicable provisions.